waimea-msmalley/300DTD-Assesment/docs/Design.md

 - Text that is easy to read for navigation.
 - Have all the navigation on the top of the screen, or in a dropdown menu.

-As shown, you can see that the navigation is at the top of the screen, and the text is a good size, evenly spaced and therefore easy to read, and accessable.
+As shown, you can see that the navigation is at the top of the screen, and the text is a good size, evenly spaced and therefore easy to read, and accessible.

 Home page showing Navigation and Text: